Austrian Armed Forces: Special Operations Forces

-Personnel, conscription, training, and reserves
+Conscription, training and reserves

 Until 1971, Austrian males were obligated to serve nine months in the armed forces, followed by four days of active service every two years for training and inspection.
 In 1971 the period of initial service was reduced to six months, followed by a total of sixty days of refresher training in the reserves.
 In the early 1990s, about 45,000 conscripts completed their initial military training every year, and 80,000 reservists participated in some form of exercises each year.

 Reducing the mobilization strength of the army to 120,000 under the New Army Structure plan is to be accomplished in part by limiting initial training of recruits to six months, followed by reducing the period allotted for refresher training from twenty years to ten years.
 Each reservist is to receive training over a twelve-day period every second year during his first ten years of reserve duty, generally not extending beyond the time he reaches his mid-thirties.
 The reduced need for conscripts corresponds to a lower pool of young men because of a declining birth rate.
 The availability of about 40,000 fit trainees annually in 1993 was expected to fall to barely 30,000 by 2000 and to 26,000 by 2015.

 In 2006 conscription was reduced to six months total.
 Mandatory reserve training was abolished.
 Since then the army reserve battalions (Miliz) are suffering from a lack of new reservists and are therefore overaging.

 Under a 1974 law, conscientious objectors can be assigned work as medical orderlies, or other occupations in lieu of military service.
 Exemptions from service are liberally granted—in 1992 about 12,000 persons were exempted, a great increase over the 1991 total of 4,500.
 The increase occurred after a new law, valid only for 1992 and 1993, no longer required young men to present their objections to the military in a credible way.
 Previously, that had not been the case.
 In 1990, for example, two young men rejected by the alternate service commission on the grounds that they did not present their beliefs in a credible manner were sentenced to prison terms of three months and one month, respectively.